Last updated on May 9th, 2023 at 11:09 pm

 For example, if you need to measure the surface of hot objects, then you will want a thermometer with a high-temperature range.

-On the other hand, you will want a thermometer with a low-temperature range to measure cold objects.
+You will want a thermometer with a low-temperature range to measure cold objects.

 Is the forehead thermometer accurate?